rolandboon/glasswork/docs/request-handling/list-query.md

 ## Pagination Headers

-When `.paginate()` is called, response headers are automatically set:
+Pagination is enabled by default (calling `.paginate()` is optional but keeps intent explicit).
+When pagination is on and a Hono `context` is provided, response headers are automatically set:

 | Header | Description |
 |--------|-------------|